Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-If you're shooting hand-held, then you need to consider how much your hands shake.
-Maybe you don't perceive it, but the human body is always in motion.
+If you’re shooting hand-held, you must consider how much your hands shake.
+Maybe you don’t perceive it, but the human body is always in motion.
 Minor tremors in your hand travel to the camera body and move the camera around.

-The faster your shutter speed, the less impact your hand shake will have on your photos.
-An old rule to use is to have a shutter speed that is AT LEAST the same as your focal length.
-The longer your focal length, the more susceptible your camera is to shaky hands.
+The faster your shutter speed, the less impact your handshake will have on your photos.
+An old rule is to have a shutter speed that is AT LEAST the same as your focal length.
+The longer your focal length, the more susceptible your camera is too shaky hands.

-If you have a 200 mm lens, then you want to have a minimum of 1/200th of a second shutter speed.
-If you have a 35mm lens, then you can get away with a minimum of 1/35th of a second shutter speed.
+If you have a 200 mm lens, you want a minimum of 1/200th of a second shutter speed.
+If you have a 35mm lens, you can get away with a minimum of 1/35th of a second shutter speed.

 2: Each Lens has a Sweet Spot Aperture for Sharp Photos

-It would be nice if every aperture on a lens was as sharp as all of the others.
-Life doesn't work that way, though.
-I could tell you that it's physics, but I'm not a physicist.
-I'm a realist.
+It would be nice if every aperture on a lens were as sharp as all the others.
+Life doesn’t work that way, though.
+I could tell you it’s physics, but I’m not a physicist.
+I’m a realist.
 The reality is that different apertures provide different levels of sharpness.

 When you use a wide aperture, you see bokeh in the background of your subject.
-Clearly, that isn't your sharpest aperture if part of the photo is blurry.
-It doesn't mean that your photo isn't usable or even desirable, though.
+That isn’t your sharpest aperture if part of the photo is blurry.
+It doesn’t mean that your photo isn’t usable or even desirable.
 The trick is to see which aperture is sharpest on your point of focus, now the entire image.

-So how do you find out which aperture is the sharpest on your lens?
+So how do you determine which aperture is the sharpest on your lens?

-If you aren't in the mood for that level of precision, post a newspaper on the wall.
-It isn't as precise, but it's a place to start.
+Post a newspaper on the wall if you aren’t in the mood for that level of precision.
+It isn’t as precise, but it’s a place to start.